aimms/how-to/Articles/108/108-kb04-infeasible-model.rst

 Math Program Inspector
 --------------------------
 The Math Program Inspector contains a collection of tools that can help you to find the cause of errors in your linear model.
-See the `AIMMS User's Guide: Math Program Inspector`.
+See the :doc:`creating-and-managing-a-model/the-math-program-inspector/index`.

 Infeasibility Finder